-- > reduce waste to landfill by 50%; - > reduce commercial and industrial waste by 55%; and - > reduce construction and demolition waste by 80%.
+- Reduce waste to landfill by 50%; - Reduce commercial and industrial waste by 55%; and - Reduce construction and demolition waste by 80%.

-The waste management strategy for Lindeman Resort as outlined in this report is considered to be consistent with the objectives of Waste Strategy and will contribute to achievement of the specified targets by improving upon current waste management practices including through providing enhanced opportunities for reuse and recycling of wastes, which are currently all disposed to landfill and by closure of former landfill operations on the Island.
-In addition, the waste management strategy for Lindeman Island Resort is strongly aligned with the waste management hierarchy as described in the following section.
+The waste management strategy for the proposed resort as outlined in this report is considered to be consistent with the objectives of the Waste Strategy.
+It will contribute to the achievement of specified targets and protection of environmental values by improving current waste management practices through enhanced opportunities for reuse and recycling of wastes, which are currently all disposed to landfill, and by closure of former landfill operations on the island.

-4 Waste Management Hierarchy
+22.4 Waste Management Hierarchy